tektoncd/community/teps/0089-nonfalsifiable-provenance-support.md

 ### Using SPIRE for provenance

-SPIRE can be used for provenance using the private key provided from the workload's SVID and signing a payload.
+SPIRE can be used for signing provenance using the private key provided from the workload's SVID and signing a payload.
 The signature will be verifiable by the x509 certificate of the SVID together with the trust bundle of the SPIRE deployment.
 The verification would ensure that the payload's provenance comes from the Tekton entrypointer image (running in Pods) or the Tekton Controller.

 ### Installing SPIRE
 - SPIRE server runs as a deployment in kubernetes (for simplicity, we'll assume a single cluster SPIRE deployment).
 - SPIRE agents run as a daemonset in the kubernetes cluster, listening on a Unix domain socket on each k8s node.
-- SPIRE kubernetes workload registrar would be optionally installed to provide automatic registration of SPIRE identities.
+- SPIRE kubernetes workload registrar would be optionally installed to provide automatic [registration](https://spiffe.io/docs/latest/deploying/registering/) of SPIRE workloads.
 This is optional and could be handled by the Tekton controller as well.
 - We can use [spiffe-csi](https://github.com/spiffe/spiffe-csi) to mount the SPIRE socket into Pods as a `csi` type Volume so that we don't have to rely on the `hostPath` volume.
 Users will be responsible for installing this themselves.
 When creating Pods, we would automatically mount this volume in as appropriate.